chriscoyier/aprilcoppini/wp-content/plugins/jetpack-boost/readme.txt

 Jetpack Boost makes small changes to the way that data is sent from your WordPress site to your users’ browser, to enable the browser to display your site faster.

-Jetpack Boost includes a few separate features which can be turned on individually to improve your site’s performance.
+Jetpack Boost includes a growing number of separate features which can be turned on individually to improve your site’s performance.
 These include:

 * **Optimize CSS Loading**: This feature determines the most important CSS that your site needs to display your site’s initial content as quickly as possible, and embeds it directly into your site header.
+* **Page Cache**: This feature stores your website's pages as static HTML files, bypassing the need for dynamic generation.
+This means visitors receive pages faster, reducing wait times and improving overall site performance.
 * **Defer Non-Essential JavaScript**: This feature forces all of the JavaScript which is not deemed essential to displaying your site to load after your site’s main content has been loaded.
-* **Lazy Image Loading**: This feature delays loading images on your site until they are scrolled into view, allowing the browser to load the first content that the user will see first.
+* **Image CDN**: This feature automatically resizes images to a more appropriate size for your visitors' screens, converts them to modern image formats, and serves them from Jetpack's worldwide network of servers.
+* **Concatenate JS**: This feature reduces the size of your JavaScript resources, and automatically combines them into fewer files, allowing your site to load faster with fewer requests.
+* **Concatenate CSS**: As with concatenating JavaScript, this feature shrinks your CSS files and allows them to load with fewer requests.

 = What speed improvements can I expect when using Jetpack Boost? =